rust-lang/book/second-edition/nostarch/chapter05.md

 Listing 5-6: Creating a new `User` instance using some of the values from `user1`

-Using struct update syntax, we can achieve the same effect with less code, shown in Listing 5-7.
+Using struct update syntax, we can achieve the same effect with less code, as shown in Listing 5-7.
 The syntax `..` specifies that the remaining fields not explicitly set should have the same value as the fields in the given instance.